Kequc/nano-records/README.md

 });
 ```

-Overwrite an existing document with the content of body, create a new record if one doesn't exist.
+Overwrite an existing document with the content of body.

 ```javascript
 doc.update(body, (err) => {